KaiBi/IEEEStyleForBibtexbrowser/README.md

 IEEEStyleForBibtexbrowser
 =========================

+Note: Further development of IEEEStyleForBibtexbrowser has stopped because of time issues.

 IEEEStyleForBibtexbrowser is a custom style script for [bibtexbrowser][1], a PHP-based generator for citations from bibtex files.
 It tries to adhere to the [IEEE style guidelines][2] as close as possible.
-You can find an example of how this style looks at the [SEDA research group][4].

 Limitations